Students as Partners Program (SaPP)

-Partnering with students in the development of the teaching and learning environment is a meaningful opportunity to develop important academic and transferrable skills as well as fostering a student-centered learning environment.
-Partnership is a process of student engagement, involving faculty, students, and staff, working and learning together with the goal of enhancing teaching and learning.
+Partnering with students in the development of the teaching and learning environment provides a meaningful opportunity to enhance important academic and transferrable skills while also fostering a student-centred learning environment.

-Healey et al. (2014: 8-9) highlight four areas where students as partners in teaching and learning can be an experiential learning opportunity: 1) learning, teaching, and assessment design; 2) curriculum design and pedagogic consultancy; 3) subject-based research and inquiry (I-CUREUS); and 4) the scholarship of teaching and learning.
-As such, the partnership program seeks to engage students in different course-level projects and activities, including, but not limited to:
+Healey et al. (2014: 8-9) highlight four areas where students as partners in teaching and learning can be an experiential learning opportunity: learning, teaching and assessment design; curriculum design and pedagogic consultancy; subject-based research and inquiry (I-CUREUS); and the scholarship of teaching and learning.
+As such, SaPP seeks to engage students in different course-level projects and activities, including, but not limited to:

 Eligibility

-All faculty, instructors, contract instructors and staff members working on relevant teaching projects are eligible.
+All faculty, instructors, contract instructors and staff members working on relevant teaching projects are eligible to apply.

 Student applicants must:

-- Not be completing an I-CUREUS concurrently with SaPP project as students may only be awarded one of either SaPP or I-CUREUS in a single term;
+- Not be participating in I-CUREUS concurrently with the SaPP project (students may only be awarded one of either SaPP or I-CUREUS in a single term)

 - Not be registered for a co-op work term during the term of their SaPP project